rohanthewiz/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 Begin by completing the Getting Started guide and Securing Your Server guide if you are getting started with Linode for the first time.

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.
-The guide explains how to sign-up, deploy a Ubuntu 16.04 image and connect to your Linode server using secure shell protocol (SSH).
+The guide explains how to sign-up, deploy a Ubuntu 16.04 image and connect to your Linode server using the secure shell protocol (SSH).
 For the purpose of installing Hugo and configuring Nginx, it is not necessary to do the "Setting the Hostname" steps.

 2. This guide will use `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) to create a standard user account, harden SSH access and remove unnecessary network services.